Madubashini1021/Smart-Home/README.md

 # Smart-Home
 Statistical Analysis on smart home energy consumption data, evaluating environmental impact (temperature, humidity, solar power).

 The "Smart Home: Weather vs. Energy" case study examines how environmental factors and power generation sources affect energy usage in smart homes.
 This topic is critical because understanding these influences can help optimize energy consumption, leading to cost savings, enhanced energy efficiency, and environmental benefits.
 We seek to determine the correlations between factors that affect smart home energy usage by utilizing weather, energy production, and consumption data.
-(Marr, 2015)

 A.	 Challenges
 Among the difficulties faced are: